Aircraft Maintenance Division

 • Office of Primary Responsibility (OPR) for maintenance of investigative technologies that include Cockpit Voice Recorder (CVR), Digital Flight Data Recorder (DFDR) and Emergency Locator Transmitter (ELT), Underwater Locator Device (ULD), Underwater Locator Beacons (ULB), Timely Recovery of Flight Data, Global Aeronautical Distress & Safety System (GADSS), and related systems.

-Responsible for developing and standardizing national guidance and rulemaking related to general aviation aircraft maintenance.
+Responsible for the development and standardization of national guidance and rulemaking related to the maintenance of general aviation aircraft.

 Responsibilities

-• Supporting industry and industry working groups on national policy and guidance for general aviation aircraft, helicopters, light sport aircraft, ultralight aircraft, experimental aircraft and balloons.
+• Supports and collaborates with industry stakeholders and working groups to develop and refine national policies and guidance for various aircraft types, including general aviation airplanes, helicopters, light sport aircraft, ultralight aircraft, experimental aircraft, and balloons.

-• Code of Federal Regulations (CFR) Part 39, 43, 91, 133 and 137 regulation and policy related to general aviation aircraft maintenance.
+• Manages rulemaking, exemptions and policy initiatives involving 14 Code of Federal Regulations (CFR) Parts 39, 43, 91, 133, and 137, focusing on general aviation maintenance.

-• Supports Safety Assurance Offices for general aviation related issues.
+• Supports Safety Assurance Offices with addressing general aviation-related issues.

-• Provides direction, review and revision for General Aviation Safety Inspector training related to general aviation aircraft maintenance.
+• Develops Aviation Safety Inspector training related to general aviation aircraft maintenance.

-• Office of primary responsibility for Military Commercial Derivative Aircraft (MCDA) maintenance requirements.
+• Serves as office of primary responsibility for Military Commercial Derivative Aircraft (MCDA) maintenance requirements and technical support.

-• Provide technical assistance in support of experimental aircraft certification
+• Provides technical assistance in support of experimental aircraft certification.

-• Provide technical assistance and support for Public Aircraft
+• Provides technical assistance and support for Public Aircraft Operations

 Repair Station Section (AFS-340RS):